Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Introduction

 We show that order-symmetric models incur an unavoidable approximation error when the task is order sensitive.
-We then highlight increasing depth as a mechanism that extends the expressivity of parallelizable sequence models, decreasing this approximation error.
-Overall, our work characterizes depth-dependent error-expressivity behavior, and provides guidance for model choice based on the task structure.
+We then identify depth as a mechanism that extends the expressivity of parallelizable sequence models, decreasing this error.
+Overall, our work characterizes depth-dependent error-expressivity behavior, and provides a structural lens for model choice based on the task structure.